hthuwal/notes/MTP/KG2-CKGE.md

 ![](difficulty_distribution_in_ARC.png)

 - Estimated upper bound: Correctly answer all learnable questions, and randomly guess others: **36.25%**.
 If this is the case curating more data might help.
+- 51% difficulty is due to insufficient support.
+Use different method to find support sentences?
+- May be try better method to extract triples?
+Sentence Parsing instead of Open IE?